News in brief, spring 2016

 Conference date for Francesca

-A PhD candidate in the Department of Journalism Studies has had a paper accepted for a prestigious conference in Madrid.
+A PhD candidate in the The School of Journalism, Media and Communication has had a paper accepted for a prestigious conference in Madrid.

 Francesca Di Renzo will speak at CEU San Pablo University in April, at a conference entitled Migration and Asylum: New Challenges and Opportunities for Europe.